Activists fear for Qatar workers as World Cup spotlight dims | Times Leader

 “If a migrant worker walks away from a job that hasn’t paid them in several months, there’s just a real risk that they’re not going to get that money back,” said Michael Page, of the New York-based Human Rights Watch.

-Equidem, a London-based labor rights group, recently released a lengthy report , where it says workers from Africa and Asia face sexual harassment, discrimination, wage theft and health and safety risks.
+Equidem, a London-based labor rights group, recently released a lengthy report documenting abuses in more than a dozen World Cup hotels, where it says workers from Africa and Asia face sexual harassment, discrimination, wage theft and health and safety risks.

 Ella Knight, a researcher at London-based Amnesty International, says many migrants working as security guards or domestic helpers go months or even years without a day off, despite laws mandating at least one per week.